 Useful info: there is a bus station here as well, I took a bus to Listvyanka from here.
 Well, I wouldn’t say that it is a proper station, mostly buses waiting for passengers.
 I don’t remember seeing a ticket desk anywhere, but I know that one can buy tickets online from the central market to Listvyanka.

 Angara is one of the oldest icebreakers in the world: it was built in 1900 in Newcastle, the UK.
 It was used to break the ice to let Baikal ferry to cross the river while the railway was being built.
 When the Circum Baikal Railway was built, the company-owner couldn’t take care of two ships, so Angara was left out.

 After the October Revolution it was modified into a passenger ship.
 When the Civil War started, both parties used it as a war ship.
 But the most gruesome episode in the history of the icebreaker happened in January 1920 when the White Army fled the city and 31 hostages from the prison of Irkutsk were killed.
-These people opposed the government of Kolchak, so they were taken out to the deck one by one and ordered to undress up to the underwear.
+These people opposed the government of Kolchak, so they were taken out to the deck one by one and ordered to undress down to the underwear.
 Then a man would knock them senseless and throw overboard.